Today's Articles

 *Ida Elizabeth Asbury was born on this date in 1869.
 She was a Black musician and teacher.

 Ida Bowser began her coursework at the University of Pennsylvania in 1887.
-She earned a Certificate of Proficiency in Music in June of 1890, making her the first Black woman to graduate from the University.
-Bowser earned a Certificate of Proficiency in Music in 1890 and was the first Black woman to graduate from the University of Pennsylvania.
+In June 1890, she earned a Certificate of Proficiency in Music, making her the first Black woman to graduate from the University.
 A violinist and teacher of music, she married John Cornelius Asbury, a politician and member of the Pennsylvania State Assembly.

 Later in life, she was a member of the board of the Home for Aged and Infirm Colored Persons (later the Stephen Smith Home) at 45th and Belmont Avenue.
-Ida Elizabeth Bowser Asbury died in Philadelphia in 1955, fourteen years after the death of her husband.
+Ida Elizabeth Bowser Asbury died in Philadelphia in 1955, fourteen years after her husband's death.

 To Become an Elementary School Teacher